Democratic Socialists of America: 2020s foreign policy debates

+Lull during Biden administration

-Since its 2021 peak, the organization's membership has declined, dropping to 64,000 by October 2024, leading to a budget crisis and National Director Svart's resignation in January 2024.
-In January 2025, DSA laid off more staff amid a seven-figure budget shortfall and "ugly internal bickering".
+After its 2021 peak of 93,000, the organization's membership began to decline, dropping to 64,000 by October 2024, leading to a budget crisis and National Director Svart's resignation in January 2024.
 At the contentious 2025 national convention in Chicago, delegates passed a resolution called "For a Fighting Anti-Zionist DSA", which called for the expulsion of members and endorsed elected officials who provide "material support to Israel" or related lobbying groups or make statements such as "Israel has a right to defend itself".
 An amendment to remove the expulsion clause was defeated, but 40% of delegates opposed the final resolution.
 The convention also passed a resolution to run a socialist presidential candidate in 2028, likely on the Democratic ballot line, after a debate in which a push for a third-party run was defeated.
-DSA members' alienation from the Democratic Party during the Gaza War led many left-wing voters, especially young voters, not to support Kamala Harris in 2024.